The UConn Sexperts

 Get Involved

-If you are interested in applying to be a UConn Sexpert for the 2024-2025 academic year, and would like to be notified when applications open, please email Cassy Setzler, Program Manager for Sexual Health & Peer Education Initiatives at cassy@uconn.edu.
+If you have any questions about the UConn Sexpert position or application process, please email Cassy Setzler, Program Manager for Sexual Health & Peer Education Initiatives at cassy@uconn.edu.

 Collaborate with Us